Velocidex/velociraptor-docs/content/docs/vql/_index.md

 the query.

-For example, consider the following query that lists all sockets on the machine, and attempts to resolve the process id to a process name using the `pslist()` plugin.
+For example, consider the following query that lists all sockets on the machine, and attempts to resolve the process ID to a process name using the `pslist()` plugin.

 ```sql